Celtic toponymy: Wales

 The vast majority of placenames in Wales (part of the United Kingdom) are either Welsh or anglicized Welsh.

 Cornwall

 The vast majority of placenames in Cornwall are either Cornish or anglicized Cornish.
 For examples, see List of places in Cornwall.

 Brittany

 The vast majority of placenames in the west of Brittany (part of France) are either Breton or derived from Breton.
 For examples, see :Category:Populated places in Brittany.

+Goidelic

+England

+Place names in England derived partly or wholly from Goidelic languages include: